 By examining the learning map model and the relationships between its nodes, educators can better uncover reasons a student may be struggling with a particular concept and also see paths ahead for that student to continue to expand their knowledge and skills.

-Dynamic Learning Maps assessments are delivered online through KITE™ Client.
-Member states may choose from one of two models of assessment: integrated and year-end.
+Dynamic Learning Maps assessments are delivered online through Kite® Student Portal.
+Member states may choose from one of two models of assessment: Instructionally Embedded and Year-End.

 In the year-end model, all students are assessed each spring, with all students in a particular grade being assessed on the same Essential Elements.
 Additionally, educators have the option to use instructionally embedded assessments during the year.
 Scores used for accountability are based only on the spring assessment.